zou-group/sleepfm-clinical/README.md

 This codebase will serve as a framework that you can adapt to your dataset for pretraining and testing.
 Below, we outline the steps to pretrain and adapt the model on a publicly available dataset called [MESA](https://sleepdata.org/datasets/mesa).
 Please keep in mind that this dataset is small and will most likely not yield optimal results.

-## Downloading Dataset

-We are working with MESA dataset as a usecase here.

-- Follow the [link](https://sleepdata.org/datasets/mesa).
-You may need to create a physionet account.

 **Note**: Please make sure to download the dataset with in your local path, with dataset name, `mesa`.
 Later on, we will need this path.